XiaorongTianMMA/Viahart-Chatbox/README.md

 **Conclusion**

 Implementing this chatbot technology will significantly reduce operational costs and enhance the customer experience.
 Future developments include expanding API integrations for comprehensive data management.

+**This project was created by Tony Xu, Yichen Yu, Yifan Lu, and myself.**